“From your pool, you often see elephants wander by,” says Garryd, the manager of Ngoma Safari Lodge.

 “They also like to drink from the pool.
 If you return to your room and see the pool empty, you’ll know thirsty elephants have been by.”

-“And keep your door closed too so the baboons don’t go in,” he adds.
+“And keep your door closed too so the baboons don’t go in,” Garryd adds.

-We’re staying at Ngoma Safari Lodge just outside Botswana’s Chobe National Park, where wildlife is prolific.
+Ngoma Safari Lodge is found just outside Botswana’s Chobe National Park, where wildlife is prolific.
 The park isn’t fenced, so wildlife freely wander beyond the park’s borders across Ngoma’s property.

 Ngoma has only eight, butter-yellow stone chalets with thatch roofs.
 Strung along an escarpment overlooking the wide flood plain of the Chobe River, each has private plunge pool on the outside terrace.

 We especially love the bathroom at the back half of our egg-shaped chalet – it’s all pale gold stone with a river of inlaid pebbles in the floor and two egg-shaped, above-the-counter sinks.
 A carved tree stump serves as a chair when sitting at the bathroom vanity.